Sofia Richie's Body Chain Is on Sale Now!

 When it comes to jewelry, less isn't always more.

 Layering dainty necklaces has been in style for awhile.
-Yet, any style maven will tell you that necklace selection is what makes it stand out.
+Yet, any style maven will tell you that your necklace selection and styling are what make you stand out.
 With a variety of metals, charms, monograms and shapes, it's all about expressing your personality.

 With that said, what if you're an up-and-coming style icon like Sofia Richie?
 You're going to need something that's more daring, unique and sexy.
 Body chains are where it's at.